WaterlinePL/HMSE-frontend/README.md

 * pip
 * pyinstaller

-In order to create an executable from sources perform following commands in the root of the repository (on Windows OS):
+To generate an executable from the source code, follow these steps in the root directory of the repository (on a Windows OS):
 ```commandline
 pip install -r requirements.txt
 pyinstaller.exe --onedir -n hmse --paths ".\server" \